ScarsTRF/EdrakonFlake/README.md

 # Edrakon Flake

-Flake for [BlueCyro's Edrakon](https://github.com/BlueCyro/Edrakon) for simulating SteamLinkVR OSC face tracking outputs.
+Flake for [BlueCyro's Edrakon](https://github.com/BlueCyro/Edrakon) program for simulating SteamLinkVR OSC face tracking endpoint for OpenXR headsets.

 This flake was something I honestly slapped together and will continue to try and work on it with my small patches here.